Eurosystem reserve management services

-More detailed information on the services available within the framework can be obtained by contacting the Eurosystem service providers at the e-mail addresses below or via the ECB at email@example.com or by telephone on +49 69 1344 7665.
-Other Eurosystem central banks may also offer specific reserve management services on an individual basis.
+More detailed information on the services available within the framework can be obtained by contacting the Eurosystem Service Providers at the e-mail addresses below or via the ECB at firstname.lastname@example.org or by telephone on +49 69 1344 3470.
+Some other Eurosystem central banks do not commit to offer the complete set of Eurosystem reserve management services.
+They are called “Individual Service Providers”.

 The Eurosystem participated in the development of the FX Global Code, which sets out a common set of guidelines for best practice in the wholesale foreign exchange market.
 The Eurosystem is committed to conducting all its foreign exchange market activities in line with the principles of the Code.